md-irohas/tcppc-go/README.md

     	hostname to listen on.
   -L string
     	log file.
+  -R uint
+    	set maximum number of file descriptors (need root priviledge in some environments).
   -p uint
     	port number to listen on. (default 12345)
+  -t int
+    	timeout for TCP connection. (default 60)
   -v	show version and exit.
 ```

+Note:
-Note: The log file is not intended to be used for analysis.
+The log file is not intended to be used for analysis.
 It is just for the check of the program.
 If you want to analyze packets, you should capture the packets by capturing
 utilities such as `tcpdump` and `tshark` (I also wrote a packet-capturing